The Perception Threshold

 When Improvement Stops Translating Into Advantage

-This essay is part 3 of the dossier: The Economics of the LLM Industry.
+This essay is part of the dossier: The Structural Forces Shaping the LLM Industry.

 Progress is often treated as self-evidently valuable.
-In technology markets, the assumption is rarely questioned: if a system becomes better, it becomes more competitive.
-Improvements in capability are expected to translate directly into improvements in adoption, pricing power, and market position.
+In technology markets, the link between improvement and advantage is rarely questioned: if a system becomes better, it should become more competitive.
+Better capability is expected to produce better adoption, stronger pricing power, and a more durable market position.

 In reality, technical progress and perceived progress are not the same thing.
 A system can continue to improve in measurable ways while appearing unchanged to the people using it.
 Accuracy may rise, latency may fall, reasoning may sharpen, and failure modes may diminish.
 Yet if those changes remain below the threshold of human detection, they do not alter user behavior.
 The system is objectively better, but economically identical.